 I find it easiest to apply the stuffing with a small spatula.
 Hold the cut shrimp in one hand, then spread the cream cheese stuffing into the backside of the shrimp.

-How to serve bacon-wrapped stuffed shrimp:
+How to serve the shrimp:

 Serve the shrimp with a sweet and sour dipping sauce.
 This sweet, sour and spicy apricot chipotle sauce is perfect!